CMU-Graphics/Scotty3D/assignments/A3/T4-path-tracing.md

 - `Lambertian::evaluate` computes the ratio of incoming to outgoing radiance given a pair of directions.
 Traditionally, BSDFs are specified as the ratio of incoming radiance to outgoing _irradiance_, which necessitates the extra `cos(theta)` factor in the rendering equation.
 In Scotty3D, however, we expect the BSDF to operate only on radiance, so you must scale the evaluation accordingly.
 - `Lambertian::pdf` computes the PDF for sampling some incoming direction given some outgoing direction.
 However, the Lambertian BSDF in particular does not depend on the outgoing direction.
 Since we sampled the incoming direction from a cosine-weighted hemisphere distribution, what is its PDF?

+Notes:
-Note: a variety of sampling functions are provided in `src/pathtracer/samplers.h`.
+- A variety of sampling functions are provided in `src/pathtracer/samplers.h`.

-Note: for testing, notice that `sample_direct_lighting_task4` already samples "delta lights" (i.e., non-area lights).
+- For testing, notice that `sample_direct_lighting_task4` already samples "delta lights" (i.e., non-area lights).
 So a scene with point or directional lights should show your material working without requiring Step 3 to be complete.
+- We've provided test cases in `tests/test.a3.task4.bsdf.lambertian.cpp` to check whether a sample, direction and attenuation are valid from a randomly generated scatter.

 ## Step 3: `Pathtracer::sample_indirect_lighting`